 · Before serving the Lord’s Supper, read Rev. 19:5-10 about the Marriage Supper of the Lamb.
 Explain that the Lord’s Supper helps us to look forwards to Jesus’ return to earth.

-small groups of worshippers to listen to each other’s needs and
+worshippers to listen to each other’s needs and concerns,

 2. Prepare yourself with prayer and the Word of God, to practice and teach loving obedience.

 · Find in John 14:15-21 how believers should show their love for Christ, and what Christ will do for them.

 · Find in Hebrews 5:8-9 how Jesus Himself learned to obey.

 · Find in 1 John 2:3-4 how we can be sure that we have come to know Christ.

 · Notice in Acts 5:27-32the apostles’ courage to reply truthfully to hostile authorities.

 · Find in Matthew 28:16-20 with what authority Jesus gave this final command.